 June 11, 2025, 12:56 pm | Read time: 4 minutes

-Building cities, jump-starting the economy, upgrading armies—no video game genre embodies these activities quite like strategy games.
+Building cities, jump-starting the economy, arming forces–no video game genre embodies these activities quite like strategy games.
 The TECHBOOK editorial team shares their favorite titles.

-There are games where you fight or shoot your way through hordes of enemies using various weapons and special abilities.
+There are games where you fight or shoot your way through hordes of enemies with various weapons and special abilities.
 Or you might jump and run through lovingly designed levels.
-But if you want to challenge your brain, you can spend exciting hours with a good strategy game.
-In these, you don’t fight directly but command others to do so–for example, as a commander of entire armies that you direct across the battlefield.
+But if you want to challenge your brain, you spend exciting hours with a good strategy game.
+Here, you don’t fight directly but command–for example, as a commander of entire armies that you direct across the battlefield.
 TECHBOOK presents four particularly successful representatives of the genre that are worth a look.

 Warcraft III

 The title “Warcraft” makes the eyes of many strategy game fans light up.
-The brand is undoubtedly one of the biggest of its kind, and “World of Warcraft” in particular enjoys lasting popularity.
+The brand is undoubtedly one of the biggest of its kind, and “World of Warcraft” remains immensely popular.
 But “Warcraft III: Reign of Chaos” is still a true classic of the genre more than 20 years after its release.

 The storyline mainly revolves around the Burning Legion’s attempt to conquer the world of Azeroth.
 They are aided by an army of undead.
 Humans, orcs, and night elves must form an alliance to fend off the attack.

-All four factions are available for players to choose from.
+All four factions are available to players.
 As is typical for a real-time strategy game, you must gather resources, train individual units and heroes, and build bases to defeat the enemy.
-Numerous maps are available for this, including many fan-created ones.
+Numerous maps are available, including many fan-created ones.

 The Banner Saga